KernelDeimos/obvious-json/README.md

 - Numbers with an exponential component are calculated with floating-point error (ex: 1.1e-1 = 0.11000000000000001).
 The builtin JSON parser would report 0.11 exactly.
+- This has only been tested as a CJS module.
+If anyone tries it as an ESM module and it works please close [this issue](https://github.com/KernelDeimos/obvious-json/issues/1).
+  If it does not work, fixing that would be a welcome change.